top of page

 Today, La Presse stands as a successful fully digital, free-access media outlet, boasting Montreal's largest newsroom and significant reader engagement.
 They reach 60% of Quebec's adult population, with their tablet edition being particularly popular.
 The digital transformation involved significant internal changes, including layoffs and a shift in journalistic practices, but has resulted in profitability and a strong reserve fund.

-Cardinale emphasizes that their success was due to a firm commitment to abandoning print entirely, unlike other ventures like the Toronto Star, which maintained both print and digital options.
+Cardinal emphasizes that their success was due to a firm commitment to abandoning print entirely, unlike other ventures like the Toronto Star, which maintained both print and digital options.
 He advises other publishers to plan and prepare for a complete digital transition without offering a choice between print and digital to ensure survival and success in the evolving media landscape.

 Background: La Presse and its bet in 2013